 The G502 Lightspeed is compatible with Logitech’s G Hub software, where you have the ability to reprogram buttons, customize RGB and adjust DPI sensitivity.
 So those who want to get really fine-grained with their rodent personalization will be spending a good amount of time here.

 In G Hub, you can even create different profiles and have your customizations ready for different game genres or for productivity.
-I had one set up to open a screenshot utility on my desktop, for instance, though in game you're more likely to map certain moves, skills, items, abilities or commands to a button.
+I had one set up to open a screenshot utility on my desktop (see how too take screenshots in Windows), for instance, though in game you're more likely to map certain moves, skills, items, abilities or commands to a button.
 There’s also macro recording functionality.

 It’s hard to find much to dislike about the Logitech G502 Lightspeed, other than the price.
 The classic design is ergonomic and comfortable, the weight is adjustable and, of course, it’s wireless.
 It has long battery life, and if you have a Powerplay charging mat, you won’t ever have to worry about plugging it in.